jz33/Spark-Standalone-Mllib-Test-Suites/README.md

 cannot be used outside since it is Spark private class.
 And

-    org.apache.spark.mllib.util.MLlibTestSparkContext
+    import org.apache.spark.mllib.util.MLlibTestSparkContext

-cannot be found outside because of the "main/test" layout of sbt project.
+cannot be resovled outside because of the "main/test" layout of sbt project :(

 Therefore, if you create an sbt project of Spark test, some modification or rewriting of built-in test suites are needed.